Subscribe Today -- It's Free!

 I had reached the summit of Hamlin Peak, my goal for this hike.
 The early

-remained a comfort.
+still remained a comfort.
 The walk down Hamlin ridge was a relaxed one.
-The alpine
+The

-beauty witnessed on the heights, and still witnessed on the descent, sustained my
+alpine beauty witnessed on the heights, and still witnessed on the descent,

-soul for the rest of the day even as my mind wanders to other times and places.
+sustained my soul for the rest of the day even as my mind wanders to other

-behind the high mountain wilderness and was soon to re-enter civilization.
-Yet,
+left behind the high mountain wilderness and was soon to re-enter civilization.

-spiritually, I remain, back there, on the mighty mountaintops of northern Maine.
-I
+Yet, spiritually, I remain, back there, on the mighty mountaintops of northern

-have to appreciate this rugged alpine wilderness which is truly the jewel of the
+I have to appreciate this rugged alpine wilderness which is truly the jewel of

-David Mills has had a life long passion for mountains and wilderness; he has
+About the author: David Mills has had a life long passion for mountains and wilderness;

-is a student member of the Outdoor Writers Association of America.
-He lives in
+student member of the Outdoor Writers Association of America.
+He lives in Concord,

 The view from the top...Hamlin Ridge Trail, Maine